lorensen/VTKExamples/src/VTKFileFormats.md

  (n-1)0  (n-1)1 ...  (n-1)(nValues-1)
 ```

-* Lookup Table
+* **Lookup Table**.
 The *tableName* field is a character string (without imbedded white space) used to identify the lookup table.
 This label is used by the VTK reader to extract a specific table.
 Each entry in the lookup table is a rgba[4] (red-green-blue-alpha) array (alpha is opacity where alpha=0 is transparent).
 If the file format is ASCII, the lookup table values must be float values between (0,1).
 If the file format is BINARY, the stream of data must be four unsigned char values per table entry.
 ```
 LOOKUP_TABLE tableName size